View of Split on a 3-Day Split, Itinerary, Croatia

 Amazing Mazzgoon, Split, Croatia

 Located within the palace walls, Mazzgoon is a charming Split restaurant that proudly proclaims to be “Stubbornly Different”.
-Featuring modern Croatian cuisine along side classic Mediterranean dishes, Mazzgoon pleases an array of palettes!
+Featuring modern Croatian cuisine along side classic Mediterranean dishes, their menu pleases an array of palettes!

-After dinner, saunter through the stone streets of Diocletian’s Palace and the adjacent Old Town, making your way to the café and bar rich Majstora Jurja and Petar Kruzica streets (that run along the northern interior of the town walls).
+After dinner, saunter through the stone streets of Diocletian’s Palace and the adjacent Old Town.
+Make your way to the bar rich Majstora Jurja and Petra Kruzica streets that run along the northern interior of the town walls.

-Teak Bar is our top choice for an after-dinner rakija (try the sweet Medica honey liquor) or a local Split craft beer.
+Teak is our top choice for an after-dinner rakija (try the sweet Medica honey liquor).
 In the summer, tables take up every bit of outdoor space – and in winter, patrons cozy up inside the warm interior.

-We love the local atmosphere of Teak, but Sanctuary, Marvlvs Library Jazz Bar, NOOR Spirit & Cocktails and Leopold’s Craft Beer Bar are some of our other favorite spots in Split to grab drinks.
-If you are looking for the young, backpacker scene, however, head for Charlie’s Bar.
+The Daltonist, Sanctuary, Marvlvs Library Jazz Bar, NOOR and Leopold’s are some of our other favorite spots in Split to grab drinks.
+If you are looking for the backpacker scene, however, head for Charlie’s Bar.

 DAY 2 – Split Like a Local